-A proud Pacific Northwest native, Hannah first came to New York five years ago to spend her time translating Latin at New York University where she graduated with a BA in History and Classics.
-Since then, she has worked as a research assistant on numerous book projects and served on the editorial board for the country’s oldest undergraduate historical journal, all while perfecting her favorite yoga pose: The Bird of Paradise.
-Hannah currently runs Practical Progress, the Agenda Project Action Fund’s actually ‘brief’ briefing on the most Important news from the Progressive Movement.
+A proud Pacific Northwest native, Hannah first came to New York five years ago to spend her time translating Latin at New York University, where she graduated with a BA in History and Classics.
+Since then, she has worked as a research assistant on numerous book projects and served on the editorial board for the country’s oldest undergraduate historical journal, all while perfecting her favorite yoga pose: the Bird of Paradise.
+Hannah has been actively involved in progressive issues since she was a child attending labor union rallies and marches with her parents.
+She currently heads the New York satellite office and runs Practical Progress, the Agenda Project Action Fund’s actually ‘brief’ briefing on the most Important news from the Progressive Movement.

 Kosoko, a graduate of The University of Maryland Baltimore County, has always striven to combine his academic interests with personal ones, while maintaining his jack-of-all-trades mentality.
 With a background in psychology, and an academic future in international public health, Kosoko has striven to bring awareness to social justice issues in everyday conversations and topics.
 A firm believer that anything is a social justice issue and that anyone can benefit from the tough topics being discussed, he's dedicated his life to combining all his interest--including academic research, fictional writing and hypothetical 'what-ifs'--in order to make people deal with the issues right in front of them.